Calvin-S/PL1/beta.md

 | AExpr - AExpr
 ```

-### Expression as functions
+### All Language Constructs are Expressions
-Because every expression acts like a function (aka returns some value), we can even assign expressions to variables.
+Because every expression returns some value, we can assign expressions to variables.
 So we will first cover variable syntax:
 Variable declaration (both expressions achieve the same effect)
 ```
 $[var_name];